-6.21.
-The maximum that will be lent to any one organisation (other than the UK Government) will be £6m, which is an increase in comparison to the previous TMSS due to the possibility of temporarily increased investment balances.
-Although over the longer term it is expected that the Fire & Rescue Authority's cash balances will reduce and new external borrowing will need to be taken, due to world supply issues the delivery of elements of the agreed capital programme has been delayed, which may result in raised investment balances for a short time.
-In addition, the opportunity for the Fire & Rescue Authority to potentially take advantage of low interest rates when borrowing could mean that the Authority could borrow slightly in advance of expenditure, which may also result in raised investment balances for a short time.

-Increased limits allow the flexibility to ensure that all of the Fire & Rescue Authority's cash can be invested in accordance with this TMSS.

 6.22.
+The maximum that will be lent to any one organisation (other than the UK Government) will be £6m, which remains the same in comparison to the previous TMSS with the expectation that investment balances will remain at broadly the same levels.
+Over the longer term it is expected that the Fire & Rescue Authority's cash balances will reduce and new external borrowing will need to be taken, due to world supply issues the delivery of elements of the agreed capital programme has been delayed, which may result in raised investment balances for a short time.
+In addition the opportunity for the Fire & Rescue Authority to potentially take advantage of low interest rates when

+- borrowing could mean that the Authority could borrow slightly in advance of expenditure, which may also result in raised investment balances for a short time.
+Increased limits allow the flexibility to ensure that all of the Fire & Rescue Authority's cash can be invested in accordance with this TMSS. - 6.23.
 A group of entities under the same ownership will be treated as a single organisation for limit purposes.
 Limits are also placed on fund managers as shown in Table 5.